-62% PBRA residents over 62, compared to 21% of the overall population PBRA residents living with a disability 13% 1% of residents rely on welfare as their main source of income PBRA generates huge cost savings for governments PBRA helps seniors and people with disabilities stay in their homes longer and avoid costly nursing homes.
+Avg.
+State Houshold Income \$114,947 37% PBRA residents over 62, compared to 17% of the overall population of residents rely on welfare as their main source of income PBRA generates huge cost savings for governments \$18,706 PBRA helps seniors and people with disabilities stay in their homes longer and avoid costly nursing homes.
+PBRA residents living with a disability